Arts Education: Classes, workshops, private instruction, ensembles and more!

 Both Beginning Fox Trot and Intermediate West Coast Swing – save when you register for both. $65.
 Register now.

 Each soiree begins at 8 p.m. with a lesson in a particular style, followed by an open dance party!
 First-timers are free, regulars pay $5.

 Meet the Instructor

-Wesley Bratcher was a professional ballroom dancer for over a decade, winning numerous awards and honors.
+Wesley Bratcher (pictured, middle) was a professional ballroom dancer for over a decade, winning numerous awards and honors.
 He has taught more than 14,000 hours of classes, and is certified by both the Dance Vision International Association and Fred Astaire Dance Studio in over 20 different dance styles.

 He taught at the American Dancesport Academy in Columbus, Ohio, as well as the Franklin Cottrell Dance Center and Fred Astaire Dance Studios in Lexington before moving to Danville.
 Wesley knows a little bit of everything, from foxtrot and waltz to rumba, jitter bug, paso doble, salsa and swing, and he’s looking forward to sharing his expertise with interested folks in Danville!

 "Play it again!" is the motto of the New Horizons Band, which provides music education to adults and seniors.
 Some call it band practice, others call it social hour... we think of it as both.
 Best of all, no prior music experience is required!